 My approach shot landed in one of the bunkers short of the green.
 I hit onto the green and two-putted for a bogey.

 My only double bogey on the back nine came on the 560 yard par five fourteenth hole.
 The hole is parallel to the fourth and fifth holes.
-There is a view of the Pacific Ocean to the left of the fairway across those holes.
+I could see the ocean as I looked across the holes but think this is one of the best inland holes on the course.
 The long and narrow fairway bends left to right with bunkers on the left and right up to about 250 yards before the green.
 I don’t know whether it was the ocean or just my poor play, but I spent a lot of time in the sand on this hole, including hitting my drive to the fairway bunker and hitting my fourth shot into one of the greenside bunkers.

-The fifteenth hole probably has more trees than any other hole on the course.
-There is an alley created by trees between the tee box and the fairway.
-There are also trees off the sides of the fairway.
-There are many more on the left than the right.
-The hole is a 375 yard par four with a fairway that has several bunkers along the left side and one on the right that is about 60 yards from the green and essentially cut into the fairway.
-There is also one in the left fairway at about 110 yards from the green.
+There are probably more trees on the fifteenth hole than any other hole on the course.
+They form an alley between the tee box and the fairway.
+The hole plays 375 yards with bunkers separating the edge of the fairway and the trees.
+There is also a bunker in the fairway at about 110 yards from the green.
 I hit my drive to the right, across the cart path, just inches away from some nasty thick rough.

 I pitched onto the green to the left of the hole and two-putted for a bogey.

 Pebble Beach Golf Links closes with a par four, a par three and a par five.
 I needed to par two of the last three holes to break 90.
-I had done it before and thought I could do it again.
+I had finished strong when I needed to before and thought I could do it again.
 I got off to a good start by hitting my drive to the middle of the fairway on the 375 yard par four sixteenth hole.

 The fairway is very wide but has a bunker in the middle of it that can be easily carried with a drive of at least 180 yards.
 The fairway narrows considerably at 230 yards from the tee box and has a couple of bunkers off its right side at that point.
 There are also trees on the left and right that form a narrow alley at about 50 yards from the front of the green.
 There is a long bunker with two branches and a small round bunker between the trees and the front of the green.
 I easily carried the bunker in the middle of the fairway with my drive.